Skip to content Skip to main navigation Report an accessibility issue

 Training Program Overview

 The University of Tennessee Student Counseling Center has been a training site in counseling and clinical psychology since the early 1960s, and the doctoral internship program has been accredited by the American Psychological Association since 1980.
+Please click here to read a welcome from the Training Director.

 Doctoral Internship Program

-The Doctoral Internship in Health Service Psychology at the Student Counseling Center (SCC) is accredited by the American Psychological Association (APA).
-The SCC is a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC) and the Association of Counseling Center Training Agencies (ACCTA).
-For the 2025–2026 training year, four doctoral interns will be selected from APA accredited graduate programs in counseling and clinical psychology through the National Matching Service.
+The Internship Program is accredited by the American Psychological Association (APA) and is a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC).
+The SCC is a member of the Association of Counseling Center Training Agencies (ACCTA).

 The training program is a highly visible component of the Student Counseling Center, as well as the university at large.
 Within the center, staff members are available, accessible, supportive, and timely in meeting their responsibilities, and nearly all clinical staff are active participants in the training program.
 In addition to regularly scheduled supervision, training seminars, case consultations, and staff meetings, interns have informal access to all staff members and are encouraged to consult with senior staff any time they are available.